Best SSD For PC or Laptop

 What Size of SSD Should You Buy for Laptop or PC?

-It is more of a personal preference and budget is a major criteria for deciding how much space you want on your SSD.
+It is more of a personal preference and budget is a major criterion for deciding how much space you want on your SSD.

 Rest of the stuff like games, movies, music and other data is stored on the 7200 RPM drive.